Aider-AI/aider/examples/chat-transcript-css.md

 > Applied edit to index.html
 > Commit a26c135 aider: Changed blockquote colors to shades of blue based on the blue in the header gradient.

-#### >  can you style the "aider" label on the blockquote as a "tab" that docks onto the top of the box? only edit the style in index.html
+#### >  can you style the "aider" label on the blockquote as a "tab" that docks onto the top of the box?

 ```html
 index.html